Northern Khmer people: Culture

 Although now a minority, the Northern Khmer have maintained some of their Khmer identity, practicing the Khmer form of Theravada Buddhism and speaking a dialect known as Khmê in Khmer and Northern Khmer in English.
 Few Northern Khmers are able to read or write their native language, since teaching in public schools is exclusively in Thai.

 The Thai language instruction has resulted in many of the younger generation being more comfortable using Thai as a medium of communication.
 In 1998, Smalley reported renewed interest in Khmer language and culture had resulted in a two-fold increase in the use of Northern Khmer since 1958.
 However, usage of Khmer has subsequently declined.

 In the past two decades, there has been state-directed revitalization of 'local' cultures in Thailand, including of Khmer culture, which has been challenged for adopting a state narrative and insufficiently empowering the Northern Khmer themselves.

+Kantrum (กันตรึม, កន្រ្ទឹម) is a popular musical genre in the Southern part of Isan that originated within the Khmer community.
+The musical accompaniment is similar to that of Cambodian music, includinc both drums and fiddles.
+The lyrics are sung in Khmer.
+Popular songs include สาวกันตรึม (‘Kontrum Girl’), รักสาวสะเราะแอง (‘In love with a girl of my country’), รักบ่าวอีสานใต้ (‘In love with a Southern Isan boy’), and คืนลับฟ้า (‘The night sets in the sky’).

+An annual festival is celebrated each year in front of Prasat Phanom Rung temple to celebrate the 1000-year-old Khmer heritage of the region.
+During the festivities, Apsara dancers are parading in front of the temple.

 Conflict

-Although it is not anywhere near the scale of the protests of the Khmer Krom in the Mekong Delta Vietnam, some Northern Khmers living in the Isan region have demanded more rights and oppose Thaification of the Surin Khmer.
+Although it is not anywhere near the scale of the protests of the Khmer Krom in the Mekong Delta of Vietnam, some Northern Khmers living in the Isan region have demanded more rights and oppose Thaification of the Surin Khmer.
 Also, the occasional hostilities between Thailand and Cambodia have made their relations sometimes difficult.

+Genetics

+A 2016 study revealed genetic distinctiveness between samples taken from two geographically close Northern Khmer population clusters as well as with an ethnolinguistically related group, the Cambodian Khmer.